fpereiro/gotoB/readme.md

       // We modify the items on the store directly.
       B.set (['items', index], updatedItem);
    });
-   // When we're done updating the store, we say a `change` event B.call ('change', 'items');
+   // When we're done updating the store, we call a `change` event B.call ('change', 'items');
 }
 ```